PEGGY A. WHITSON, PH.D

 Dr. David Strahle – Dr. Strahle’s early interest in aviation, beginning in 1965, led to his becoming an avid pilot and flight instructor.
 By the age of 21, he had already taught numerous people to fly.
 Expanding on his extensive aviation background, Dr. Strahle graduated cum laude with a degree in aerospace technology in 1972, which included studies in aeronautics and advanced computer systems.
 During his senior year, his research paper won first place at the American Institute of Aeronautics and Astronautics (AIAA) Research Forum.
 It presented a new concept for identifying and tracking thunderstorms, which initiated the Datalink program that was fully installed nationwide in 2000.
 He continues in the development of Datalink and trains pilots on its use for thunderstorm avoidance.

-Tom Clements – Tom has been flying and instructing in King Airs for over forty-six years, first at the Beechcraft factory and, since 1979, with his own company, Flight Review, Inc. Along the way, he has been a corporate pilot and has flown worldwide.
+Tom Clements – Tom has been flying and instructing in King Airs for over forty-seven years, first at the Beechcraft factory and, since 1979, with his own company, Flight Review, Inc. Along the way, he has been a corporate pilot and has flown worldwide.
 Tom has over 23,000 hours with more than 15,000 in King Airs.
 He is type-rated in the BE-300, BE-1900, Learjet, DC-3.
 He is a Gold Seal CFI.
 He is the author of The King Air Book and the Director of Training for the King Air Academy.
 He and his wife, Pam, live in Cave Creek, Arizona, and spend summer months in Westcliffe, Colorado.

 Kenneth Stahl, MD, FACS, ATP – Dr. Ken Stahl has led parallel lives in surgery and aviation.
 As a surgeon, he is one of only a small handful of doctors who have attained triple board certification.
 Primarily a cardiac and trauma surgeon he is also certified in surgical critical care and general surgery.
 In his aviation career, he has climbed the ranks to achieve ATP certification with complex, multi-engine and instrument ratings.
 He is an active pilot with thousands of hours as PIC and owns and flies his own airplane for business, pleasure, and charity.